lhelms2/howto_rtd/docs/source/style.rst

 Slurm - On first use, can refer to it as "Slurm, formerly known as Simple Linux Utility for Resource Management (SLURM)", second and all future references on a page should simply be stated as "Slurm" (title case).

+Spack - Use title case.

-Spack - Use title case
+Unix - Use title case (not UNIX).